-Birth injuries occur all too often in the U.S. and nearly half of them could be avoided if healthcare professionals met the standard of care required of them.
-If you believe your child was harmed during labor or delivery in Washington, D.C. or surrounding areas, you may be entitled to sue for compensation.
+Birth injury occurs all too often in the U.S. and nearly half of them could be avoided if healthcare professionals met the standard of care required of them.
+If you believe your child was harmed during labor or delivery in D.C. or surrounding areas, you may be entitled to sue for compensation.

-Why Choose Koonz McKenney Johnson & DePaolis LLP for Washington D.C.
+Why Choose Koonz McKenney Johnson & DePaolis LLP for D.C.
 Birth Injury Claims?

 - Your case will be given the attention it truly deserves and we will only accept legal fees once we win.

 - For more than 38 years, we have consistently achieved successful outcomes for our Washington, D.C. birth injury clients.

 - We have stood up to numerous major corporations and businesses and have recovered compensation totaling more than $1 billion.

 Do You Need a D.C.
 Birth Injury Lawyer?